The Bankrate promise

-A deed of reconveyance indicates that you’ve fully paid off your mortgage on your home, representing the transfer of ownership from your mortgage lender to you.
+A deed of reconveyance is a document that indicates you’ve fully paid off the mortgage on your home.
+It represents the transfer of ownership from your mortgage lender to you.

-Over the time you repaid your mortgage, you weren’t really the owner of the property.
-Instead, the lender owned it, and that claim was evidenced by the mortgage lien on your home.
-Now that you’ve paid back the loan, the lender needs to remove the lien, and to do that, it’ll issue the deed of reconveyance.
-This shows the home is officially yours.
+Over the time you repaid your mortgage, you legally owned the property, but the lender held the mortgage lien, or claim, to it.
+Now that you’ve paid back the loan, the lender needs to remove the lien.
+To do that, it’ll issue the deed of reconveyance.

-“This document is called a mortgage satisfaction or deed of reconveyance depending on the state,” explains Megan Hernandez, director of marketing and public relations at the American Land Title Association.
-In California, it’s called a full reconveyance form, which is signed by the lender and notarized by a public official.
+“This document is called a mortgage satisfaction or deed of reconveyance depending on the state,” says Megan Hernandez, director of Marketing and Public Relations at the American Land Title Association.

 How a deed of reconveyance works

-If you’re selling your home but haven’t paid off your mortgage yet, a deed of reconveyance still plays a role in the final stage of the closing process: The money from the buyer pays off the rest of the loan, which then triggers issuance of the deed.
+If you’re selling your home but haven’t paid off your mortgage yet, a deed of reconveyance still impacts the final stage of the closing process: The money from the buyer pays off the rest of the loan, which then triggers issuance of the deed.
 In this case, the title company typically handles recording it.

-“During the lead-up to closing, the title company will reach out to your lender and ask for a payoff statement reflecting everything owed up to the day of closing,” Hernandez says.
+“During the lead-up to closing, the title company will reach out to your lender and ask for a payoff statement reflecting everything owed up to the day of closing,” says Hernandez.
 “At closing, the title company will send the payoff to your lender and proof of that payment to your buyer’s lender.”

 Why do you need a deed of reconveyance?

-When you sell your home, the reconveyance deed or satisfaction of mortgage documentation is evidence that the property has a clear title, meaning it’s free from any outstanding mortgages or other liens or claims.
-Without this, you could have a harder time selling, because a buyer is going to want evidence that the title is free and clear.
+When you sell your home, the reconveyance deed is evidence that the property has a clear title, meaning it’s free from any outstanding mortgages or other liens or claims.
+Without the reconveyance, you could have a harder time selling, because a buyer is going to want evidence that the title is free and clear.